routerCNCshare/spindle-stall-monitor/README.md

 1- This is my first ever GitHub project so I'm learning how to upload and share things

 2- Machine tools are dangerous so take all the usual precautions.
-Monitoring the machine at all times and don't relying on this e-stop system.
+Monitor the machine at all times and don't relying on this e-stop system.